Raheem Sterling: Senior team

 On 21 November 2022, Sterling scored England's third goal in the opening game for England at the 2022 FIFA World Cup in a 6–2 win against Iran.
 On 4 December, Sterling left the England World Cup squad in Qatar to return to London after armed intruders broke into his home while his family were in.
-However, he returned to England's squad prior to the quarter-final match against France; the match, a 2–1 loss, remains his final appearance for England as of 2025.
+However, he returned to England's squad prior to the quarter-final match against France; the match, a 2–1 loss.

 Style of play

 Sterling plays as a winger, attacking midfielder or striker.
-Sterling has been praised for his adaptability and ability to play wide, at the tip of a midfield diamond and centrally, offering flexibility.
+He has been praised for his adaptability and ability to play wide, at the tip of a midfield diamond and centrally, offering flexibility.
 Known at his peak for his pace, low centre of gravity, and dribbling skills, Sterling was compared to Alexis Sánchez by his former manager Brendan Rodgers.
 Rodgers also praised him for offering a "real threat," his use of pace with composure and his maturity.
 Despite his small stature, he also possesses considerable upper-body strength, which aids him in withstanding challenges, and retaining possession.

-Former Barcelona midfielder Xavi said in November 2014 that Sterling is good enough to play for the La Liga club, praising his physical and technical qualities.
+Former Barcelona midfielder Xavi said in November 2014 that Sterling was at the time good enough to play for the La Liga club, praising his physical and technical qualities.
 In April 2015, BBC Sport columnist Phil McNulty wrote that Sterling was "very good with the potential to be outstanding" but remained a "work in progress" due to inconsistent performances.
 He also wrote, "He is blessed with natural pace that makes even the best defences and defenders take a step back."